Norman B.: Nonprofit

 Norman B. has been actively involved with charitable work and nonprofit organizations throughout his career.
 Notable events include his emcee work during "KISS THE SKY!
-The Orca Freedom Concert," a historic Earth Day 2014 benefit show at Seattle's Sky Church at EMP Museum featuring Graham Nash, Heart, Joan Jett and the Blackhearts, Country Joe McDonald, Arielle, and the Andrew Morse Band with Faces and New Faces keyboardist Ian McLagan.
+The Orca Freedom Concert," a historic Earth Day 2014 benefit show at Seattle's Sky Church at EMP Museum featuring Graham Nash, Heart, Joan Jett and the Blackhearts, Country Joe McDonald, Arielle, and the Andrew Morse Band with Faces and Rolling Stones keyboardist Ian McLagan.
 In all, KISS THE SKY! (a reference to Seattle's Jimi Hendrix) showcased four inductees into the Rock and Roll Hall of Fame – or five, given Nash's two HoF inductions, as a founding member of both The Hollies and Crosby, Stills and Nash.
 The sellout concert raised tens of thousands of dollars for wild orca research and advocacy.
 It also provided Norman B. the opportunity to discover that he and McLagan attended the same art school as kids in London.
 It would spark a unique oral history collaboration between the two musicologists that lasted until McLagan's passing in the fall of 2014.

 Loyal Listeners

-Norman B. remains one of the most recognized radio personalities in the Pacific Northwest—even though he hasn't been on air in the Seattle market since the mid-1990s.
+Norman B. remains one of the most recognized radio personalities in the Pacific Northwest.
 In a Seattle Post-Intelligencer column, reporter Bill Virgin surveyed readers on "what local hosts or personalities do you miss that you'd like to have back on the air?"

-Norman B. was near the top of that list.
+Norman B. was at the top of the list.

 "Think no one cares about an old-fashioned communications medium like radio?," writes Virgin.
 "Then ask people what they think about it – and see if anyone cares enough to respond.
 We did ask.
 They did respond.
 And it's obvious people do care about radio."